justin-chizer/terraform-aks/README.md

 ## Goals of this repo
- - Two peered VNets
+ :heavy_check_mark: Two peered VNets
- - One VNet containing AKS
+ - [ ] One VNet containing AKS
- - One VNet with a Debian VM
+ - [ ] One VNet with a Debian VM
- - Set up Azure Bastion to connect to the Debian VM
+ - [x] Set up Azure Bastion to connect to the Debian VM
- - Demonstrate the Debian VM is able to reach a node in AKS
+ - [ ] Demonstrate the Debian VM is able to reach a node in AKS
- - Infrastructure is set up using Terraform 0.12.24, azurerm provider 2.6.0, and Azure CLI 2.4.0
+ - [ ] Infrastructure is set up using Terraform 0.12.24, azurerm provider 2.6.0, and Azure CLI 2.4.0
- - Have GitHub Actions deploy Terraform with statefiles in appropriate backend Azure Storage Account
+ - [ ] Have GitHub Actions deploy Terraform with statefiles in appropriate backend Azure Storage Account